 The mike morwood memorial website

 A dedicated website has been developed and will be used as a memorial to Mike and the legacy he has left.
-Mike's memorial website can be found here.
+Visit Mike's memorial website.

 Within the site are stories and anecdotes written by people who knew Mike well, several galleries of photos depicting images of Mike throughout his life and career as well as media and multimedia items centred on Mike (such as recordings of public lectures an obituaries).